Peanut Butter Confetti Squares

 Total Time 2 hours 25 minutes

-Peanut butter confetti squares are an easy colorful dessert with fruity marshmallows, peanut butter, and butterscotch chips to make the perfect marshmallow fudge dessert.
+Peanut Butter Confetti Squares are a colorful dessert with fruity marshmallows, peanut butter, and butterscotch chips. the perfect dessert.

 There are so many different desserts you can make with marshmallows, like Marshmallow Crunch Brownie Bars, and Peanut Butter Confetti Squares are one of the easiest you’ll ever try.
 A perfect sweet treat for bake sales and potlucks.